NeNe Leakes Reportedly Thinks The Feud With Kenya Moore Is To Make Her Look Like A ‘Villain’ On ‘RHOA’

 Hey #teamtwirl thank you for always supporting me!
 I may make a few lefts turns sometimes but I always end up on the right path!
 And thank you so much to my @kenyamoorehair supporters!
 You see right through the attempted assassination of my brand.
 We are sold out time and time again at @sallybeauty and @amazon as we level up and scale up.
 Thank you for your loyalty and prayers. ❤️ Hair: @derickmonroe Makeup: @georgemiguelc Jumpsuit: #galvinlondon Shoes: @gianvitorossi Hair are:@kenyamoorehair Smile: #teamtwirl #kenyamoore #hair #haircrush

-While Moore is Leakes’ biggest enemy on the RHOA, she isn’t her only one.
-The actress also fell out with Cynthia Bailey in Season 11, which has resurfaced in Season 12.
+While Moore is Leakes’ biggest enemy on RHOA, she isn’t her only one.
+The actress also had a falling-out with Cynthia Bailey in Season 11, which has resurfaced in Season 12.
 The fallout began after Leakes felt Bailey purposely invited Moore to her Seagrams launch, which Leakes also attended.
 Although the two didn’t speak for much of Season 12, they had a face-to-face conversation about their friendship during the latest episode of RHOA, which aired on Sunday, February 16, per MSN.